rubenpad/srs/README.md

 ```

 ### Stock analysis algorithm definition
-In this section we describe the elements used in the scoring and how they apply to the stock rating.
+In this section describes the elements used in the scoring and how they apply to the stock rating.
 Some elements are not standard and posible variations depend on the brokerage.

 The scoring for the stock recommendation system will be based on the next scale: